 Dear Annie: I am the proud owner of a flip cellphone, and I probably wouldn't have it if public telephones still existed.
 I use about 100 minutes a month and have minutes a month and have sent, in my lifetime, no more than 300 text messages, most of them one or two words in response to a text sent to me.
 I use no data.
 I still use physical maps to navigate car trips.
-However, I use a computer at my job for most of the day, so it's not like I'm a Luddite.

-But I say all this because I notice an increasing separa-tion between myself and much of the rest of society, even my wife to some extent, regarding phone use.
-My wife has a smartphone and is on it frequently.
-I wouldn't say she's on it too much, at least compared to a lot of other smartphone users.
+But I say all this because I notice an increasing separa-tion between myself and much of the rest of society, other smartphone users.
 She has hobbies besides her phone, but I've noticed that the phone eats up more of her time than consumer technologies did years ago.
 I notice, too, when I go to parks with my kids or take them to swimming lessons or soccer practice that many parents sit there looking at their phones.
 And I just shake my head, shocked at how quickly everything has changed in a mere 10 years or so.
 I'm curious if any of your readers are troubled by these trends? - Doesn't Compute to face, are the healthiest to face, are the healthiest form of connections.
 Being able to really see another person is a gift that we can all give to each other.
 That gift is often lost because of texting or other forms of social media.
-I think you might be onto something that people are increasingly wishing for the good oil days when we were not bombarded with a constant blue light glow.
-On the one hand, screens have reduced boredom; there's always comething to see nead or forms of social media.
+I think you might be onto something that people are increas-ingly wishing for the good oi! days when we were not bombarded with a constant blue light glow.
+On the one hand, screens have reduced boredom; there's always something to see read or forms of social media.
 I think something to see, read or watch.
-On the other hand, they have taken away bore-dom, which can become a space where creativity and imagination bloom.
+On the other hand, they have taken away bore-dom, which can become a space where creativity a space where creativity and imagination bloom.